 Find even more items at our Ebay store.

 Bring Home a Taste of Racing Americana.Racing Memorabilia and collectibles from Joie Chitwood Brings home a taste of Americana: Tether Race Cars, Scale Model Race Cars, Joie Chitwood’s Auto Thrill Show Collectibles, Racing Memorabilia & collectibles.
 Your Satisfaction is Our Goal.
-Always FREE Shipping & Insurance.
+Always FREE US Shipping & Insurance.
+INTERNATIONAL BUYERS CONTACT US FOR SHIPPING COSTS.

 We will pay top dollar for your Vintage Racing or Chitwood Collectibles.